Electrical Injuries in Emergency Medicine

 Procedures

-Obtain intravenous access in all adult patients with electrical injuries.
-Consider central access in any patient with significant trauma, large burns, cardiac or respiratory arrest, or loss of consciousness.
+Intravenous (IV) access should be obtained in all adult patients with electrical injuries.
+Central access should be considered in any patient with significant trauma, large burns, cardiac or respiratory arrest, or loss of consciousness.

-Fasciotomy of a burned extremity may be required in high-voltage injuries or prolonged low-voltage injuries.
-Obtain early surgical consultation, preferably with experience in burn management, early in the treatment of any patient with a high-voltage burn, since appropriate early fasciotomies may prevent subsequent amputations.
-If emergently indicated, fasciotomy should not be delayed.
+In high-voltage injuries or prolonged low-voltage injuries, fasciotomy of a burned extremity may be required.
+Early consultation with a surgeon—preferably one with experience in burn management—should be obtained early in the treatment of any patient with a high-voltage burn; appropriate early fasciotomies may prevent subsequent amputations.
+If fasciotomy is indicated on an emergency basis, it must not be delayed.

 Prehospital Care